Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 Why Is My Fried Squash Soggy?

+3. It sat in the oil after frying.
 And third, it’s important to let excess oil drain from the squash as soon as it’s done frying.
-I prefer to place the finished fried squash on a rimmed baking sheet that’s lined with paper towel.
-The paper towel absorbs the frying, extra grease.
-But you could also set a cooling rack inside a rimmed baking sheet and place the finished fried squash on the rack to drain.
+I prefer to place the finished fried squash on a rimmed baking sheet that’s lined with a paper towel.
+The paper towel absorbs the extra grease.
+But you could also set a cooling rack over a rimmed baking sheet and place the finished fried squash on the rack to drain.

 • Slice all the squash to an equal thickness.
 Each piece of squash should be about 1/4″ thick.
 If they are cut thicker, the inside likely won’t cook before the outside browns too much.